4Rooms/backend/doc/Registration.md

         ```

 -   Additional information:
     In case of a response with a status code of 201, the user will be sent a link to confirm his email.
 Link in mail: URL = http://<UIHost>/confirm-email/?token_id=<token>.
     To confirm email and change the variable is_email_confirm to True you should do Get request to URL = https://prod-chat.duckdns.org/api/confirm-email/?token_id=<token>.
+    -   You can't get/post... information if the email is unconfirmed.
+You will get the following error:

+        ```json
+         {
+             "type": "client_error",
+             "errors": [
+                 {
+                     "code": "permission_denied",
+                     "detail": "The email address is unconfirmed.",
+                     "attr": null
+                 }
+             ]
+         }
+        ```